gawadx1/exploring-digits-with-nn/README.md

 ### Results
 The project demonstrates the effectiveness of neural networks in digit classification.
 It provides detailed performance metrics and visualizations for deeper insights.

-## Contributing
-Contributions are welcome!
-If you have ideas for improvement or additional features, please:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -m 'Add feature'`).
-4. Push to the branch (`git push origin feature-name`).
-5. Open a Pull Request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.